 The confusion between yams and sweet potatoes comes from the fact that for many years orange-fleshed sweet potatoes were incorrectly called yams.
 Sweet potatoes originate from Central and South America.
 They produce tubers with tan, pinkish, purple, red, or copper skin and white, purple, or dark orange flesh..
 The tubers have tapered ends and a delicious sweet flavor.
 Sweet potato plants form beautiful vines, but gardeners with less space should opt for those with compact vines.

 Now that we’ve cleared that up, are you ready to learn how to grow sweet potatoes?
 Read on!

 Choosing sweet potatoes to grow

-Traditionally, sweet potatoes have been a crop grown in warmer climates, but thanks to plant breeders who have been selecting for fast maturing sweet potatoes, we now have a wonderful selection of cultivars that can be grown in short-season gardens.
+Traditionally, sweet potatoes, which are a member of the morning glory family, Convolvulaceae have been a crop grown in mild climates that offer months of warm weather.
+Yet, thanks to plant breeders who have been selecting for fast maturing sweet potatoes, we now have a wonderful selection of cultivars that can be grown in areas with a short growing season.
 However, you still need around 100 days of frost-free weather to grow a bumper crop of sweet potatoes.

 I’ve had great success with short-season varieties like Korean Purple, Beauregard, and Georgia Jet, but there are many cultivars to choose from in seed and speciality catalogs.
 Just keep in mind that you won’t be ordering seed potatoes, as with potatoes, but instead will be buying slips.
 Slips are the shoots that grow from a sweet potato.
 You can also start your own slips or buy them from a garden centre in spring to plant in your garden.